 Person, who designs, analyses, assesses and applies professional techniques in human resources with a view to ensure optimal performance.

-• Performs his duties according to the guidelines recommended by the human resources department in order to respond to the issues and challenges of the organization.
+• Performs his or her duties in accordance with the guidelines recommended by the human resources department in order to respond to the issues and challenges of the organization.

-• Bachelor's degree in administration, human resources management, industrial relations or any other university discipline related to the position;
+• Bachelor's degree in human resources management, bachelor's degree in social work, bachelor's degree in vocational guidance or any other university discipline related to the position;

 • Hold a certificate in occupational health and safety, an asset.